How Much Does a Mini-Split Cost?

 • Spaces with hot and cold spots.

-ENERGY STAR also advises installing mini-splits in homes with unique challenges, like:
+ENERGY STAR also suggests using mini-splits in residences with unique challenges, including:

 • Costly electric heat from baseboards, wall heaters or radiators.

-• Expensive central heat, either as a result of high fuel expenses or decreased efficiency.
+• Expensive central heat, either as a result of high fuel expenses or reduced efficiency.

-When compared to traditional electric heating and cooling, ENERGY STAR says a mini-split can save you up to 30% on cooling and up to 60% on heating.
-You’ll also get precise control over temps from room to room, due to zoned mini-split technology.
+When compared to more common electric heating and cooling, ENERGY STAR says a mini-split can save you up to 30% on cooling and up to 60% on heating.
+You’ll also enjoy exact control over temperatures from room to room, because of zoned mini-split technology.

-From helping you pick the right model to knowledgeably installing it, our pros at H & H Service Company can take care of all your mini-split installation needs.
-Call us at 717-220-4502 now to discover how a mini-split system can make your home more comfortable and to receive your free estimate!
+From helping you pick the best model to professionally installing it, our pros at H & H Service Company can take care of all your mini-split installation needs.
+Call us at 717-220-4502 now to discover how a mini-split system can make your home comfier and to get your free estimate!